 Key Stage 5

-At Key Stage 5 pupils follow the OCR Religious Studies scheme which incorporates three units: Philosophy of Religion, Religion and Ethics and Developments in Christian Thought.
+At Key Stage 5 pupils follow the Eduqas Religious Studies scheme which incorporates three units: Philosophy of Religion, Religion and Ethics and A Study of Religion.

-At the end of the course they will sit three external examinations of two hours each.
-In each exam, pupils will choose three from four essays to write.
+At the end of the course they will sit three external examinations.
+Each exam is 2 hours long and consists of two sections in which you need to answer: 1 question from a choice of 2 in Section A (AO1) and 1 question from a choice of 3 in Section B (AO2).
 The course enables learners to respond critically and engage with a wealth of philosophical, ethical and religious concepts, equipping them with analytical skills readily transferable to other areas of life.

 The subject is taught by experienced staff members who offer continuous support through the course.